 As I am sure you are aware, Surbiton High School offers a wide range of co-curricular opportunities through clubs during lunchtime and after School, and pupils are encouraged to participate in as many as they wish.
 Such clubs enable your child to gain a wealth of experience from a varied range of activities and mix in a wider circle of people, which we hope will stretch their horizons and open their mind.
 We look forward to guiding your children through this exciting year.
-It is destined to be a busy and rewarding one and we sincerely hope that your children will relish and actively embrace the wealth of rich opportunities Surbiton has to offer.
+It is destined to be a busy and rewarding one and we sincerely hope that your children will relish and actively embrace the wealth of rich opportunities Surbiton High School has to offer.

-Ms Emma Rickards emma.rickards@surbitonhigh.com
+Mrs Rebecca Francis rebecca.francis@surbitonhigh.com